 - it is strongly encouraged that you provide an opportunity to receive feedback from your Department Head and faculty within your department/program on your proposal

 The Pre-Proposal and Full-Proposal documents are fillable pdf's.
 This requires your GRCC owned computer to have the most recent Acrobat Reader installed.
-Ensure you have the most recent version.
+This document will help you install most recent version of Acrobat (free).
+Download Instructions

 Study Away Support